briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

 on official police duty.

-2. _(b)_ Such patrol officers shall be paid by the Municipality at the officer's rate of pay set forth in Section 149.23.
+2. _(b)_ Such patrol officers shall be paid by the Municipality at the officer's rate of pay set forth in [Section 149.23][].

-3. _(c)_ The Municipality shall be reimbursed by the private entity requesting such services at the patrol officer's actual rate now or hereafter established by Section 149.23, plus a fee for overhead amounting to forty percent (40%) of each patrol officer's pay for such service.
+3. _(c)_ The Municipality shall be reimbursed by the private entity requesting such services at the patrol officer's actual rate now or hereafter established by [Section 149.23][], plus a fee for overhead amounting to forty percent (40%) of each patrol officer's pay for such service.
 A minimum charge of four hours shall be paid by the entity even if actual hours are less than four.

 4. _(d)_ Such duty shall be restricted to the limits of the Municipality and/or any Valley Enforcement Group municipality.